BKDaugherty/tactics-exploration/devlog.md

   - [x] Use the Movement system and tune the lerping constants
   - [x] Center the camera on the map
     - [x] I could naively just put it on the center but it'd be nice if we make bigger maps to have it move around.
-  - [ ] Get a background image
+  - [x] Get a background image
-  - [ ] Create a goal for someone to move to (like in a tutorial!)
+  - [x] Create a goal for someone to move to (like in a tutorial!)

-- [ ] Handle Gamepad Inputs
-  - [ ] Create some form of screen for joining game etc

-- [ ] Animations
+- [x] Animations
   - [x] Write an animation controller for switching to the right animation state
     - [x] Might scale better if we use a MessageReader / Writer?
-  - [ ] Update derived animation data to populate expected texture atlas indices
-  - [ ] Actually use derived animation data instead of hardcoding values
-  - [ ] Fix bug in Spritesheet creation that causes images to be flipped incorrectly
+  - [x] Fix bug in Spritesheet creation that causes images to be flipped incorrectly

 - [x] Make the game code easier to share / collaborate on (and clean it up!)